zmalone/chef-web-docs/source/local-development/rhel/get-started-with-test-kitchen/6/_index.md

 -----> Kitchen is finished.
 (0m4.06s)
 ```

-Run `kitchen list` and you'll see that the machine is back at the `Last Action` column shows that the virtual machine no longer exists.
+Run `kitchen list` and you'll see that the `Last Action` column shows that the virtual machine no longer exists.

 ```bash
 # ~/motd